AmirMohammadFakhimi/information-retrieval/README.md

 # information-retrieval
-It was our project in the Information Retrieval course at the Sharif University of Technology.
+It was our project in the Modern Information Retrieval course at the Sharif University of Technology.
 It's in three phases.